 What We Did

-These pilot schools - Sandringham Primary School (East London) The Beeches Primary School (Peterborough) Poplars Farm Primary School (Bradford) and Marshfield Primary School (Bradford) - have been important pioneers and collaborators in the approaches we have been developing.
+These schools - Sandringham Primary School (East London) The Beeches Primary School (Peterborough) Poplars Farm Primary School (Bradford) and Marshfield Primary School (Bradford) - have been important pioneers and collaborators in the approaches we have been developing.

 Improved pupil engagement and wellbeing.